mjoblin/vibin/README.md

 ## Database

-`vibin` maintains its own database for storing lyrics, favorites, playlists, etc.
+`vibin` maintains its own database for storing lyrics, favorites, playlists, etc. This is stored in `vibin/_data/`.

 [//]: # "--- Links -------------------------------------------------------------------------------"